-In food Industry, both that we buy in restaurants and the one we prepare at home after going to the supermarket, almost always has a technological interference.
+In the food Industry, both that we buy in restaurants and the one we prepare at home after going to the supermarket, there is almost always technological interference.
 From fruits and vegetables that are traditional in modernity (but that tasted different or were of another color before genetic manipulation) to food wrappers, everything is transformed with innovation.

 The Dutch financial group ING recently published an analysis of food technology and the changes it is causing in the industry.
 Known by Anglo-Saxons as “food tech, “food technology covers all applications of computer systems in the industry, from robotics to data processing and 3D printing.

 With all the advances of recent years, “more and more technology is involved in primary production and food processing,” explains ING in the document, which includes some of the most amazing uses of these systems in the sector to world level below we explain the changes that are being achieved by five leading food technologies.